"Let's see what you got for me this time."

-"Ben's not as much as a pig as you think, and you know Izzy can only handle one," my father's clipped tone came from the head of the table where he sat with his morning coffee, his face hidden by today's newspaper.
+"You know there is," my father's clipped tone came from the head of the table where he sat with his morning coffee, his face hidden by today's newspaper.

 "Just saying.
 Who knows when the last time you ate was," I replied, pointing out my father's obvious weight loss.
 Ever since my mom passed away, dad's weight had been going up and down, up and down like a yo-yo for the past year and a half.